Znunu/Mudae-Cheat/readme.md

 ## Installation
+Download the files in this repo.
 Download the [EzMudae.py](https://github.com/Znunu/EzMudae/blob/master/EzMudae.py) file and place it in the root with the rest of the files

 Choose one:
 ### Basic bot or user bot
-Edit main.py to include your prefix and token (instructions are in the file) Run the bot
+Edit main.py to include your prefix and token (instructions are in the file).
+Run main.py

 ### Advanced bot
 If you're trying to make someone else add your bot, it makes sense to add some other commands to make it seem legit.